ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

     <li>Expiration: 12/2020</li>
 </ul>

 The "id" you get in the response can be used in the [Add TM Payment Information](#post-card-tm) along with an encrypted cvv.
 The request requires Member Authentication as a header with the request `Authorization: Bearer <access token>`.

+The `cart_id` is optional in the request.
+If this request is being made while a cart is created, then it is recommended that the `cart_id` be added in the request body.

 *Polling: No*
 *Member Authorization: Required*